Perspective | Criticism of Tony LaRussa hire misses the point: He was the best-qualified candidate.

 Analysis: A.J.
 Hinch is back in MLB as the Tigers’ new manager.
 He brings with him some massive baggage.

 And then there is the cry of cronyism.
-Cronyism is when someone who, based on personal relationships, gets a job for he or she lacks the qualifications or experience.
+Cronyism is when someone who, based on personal relationships, gets a job for which he or she lacks the qualifications or experience.
 You want cronyism, check the current White House staff.

 Hiring someone with the third-most managerial victories in baseball history hardly can be called cronyism.
 LaRussa needs 36 wins to pass John McGraw for the most wins in history for a manager with a winning record.
 Connie Mack, who managed Philadelphia for 50 years in large part because he owned the team, has the most wins by far: 3,731.
 He also has the most losses (3,948) by a wide margin.